Turkish govt expands probe targeting Istanbul city staff - NewsBreak

 The trial against 23 people involved with DIAYDER, which stands for Religious Scholars Mutual Aid and Solidarity Association, for purported links to outlawed Kurdish militants will begin on Feb.
 18. Nine of the defendants are in pre-trial detention and some are said to work for the Istanbul municipality.

-The court's decision follows an Interior Ministry probe announced Sunday against hundreds of municipal staff for alleged terror links.
-Together, the cases have prompted worries that the government could be laying the groundwork for targeting popular mayor Ekrem Imamoglu, who is seen as a possible challenger to Turkish President Recep Tayyip Erdogan in elections scheduled for 2023.
+The indictment as well as an Interior Ministry probe announced Sunday against hundreds of municipal staff for alleged terror links has prompted worries that the government could be laying the groundwork for targeting popular mayor Ekrem Imamoglu who is seen as a possible challenger to Turkish President Recep Tayyip Erdogan in elections scheduled for 2023.

 Secular opposition Republican People’s Party’s Imamoglu came to power in 2019 in re-run elections after Erdogan’s ruling party contested his win, dealing a massive blow to Erdogan in Turkey’s most important city.
-The opposition party has recently accused the government of mishandling the economy, calling for early elections.
+The opposition party has recently raised its criticism of the government’s economic and political moves, calling for early elections, while Erdogan continues his openly hostile rhetoric against them as well.

 The indictment states that people with links to the association were employed as imams and bathers for the deceased in preparation for Islamic funerals by the Istanbul Metropolitan Municipality.
 It also says some of the suspects were handing over municipal aid to families with PKK links.

-Turkey’s Interior Ministry said Sunday it launched a “special investigation” against 557 employees of the Istanbul municipality and linked companies.
-They are accused of links to terror groups, including the PKK, far-left groups and the network of Muslim cleric Fethullah Gulen, who the government blames for the failed 2016 coup attempt.
+Turkey’s Interior Ministry said Sunday it has launched a “special investigation” against 557 employees of the Istanbul municipality and linked companies.
+They are accused of links to terror groups, including the PKK, far-left groups and the network of Muslim cleric Fethullah Gulen, who the government blames for the 2016 coup attempt.
+The investigation also includes municipal employees who were allegedly hired through DIAYDER references.

-Minister Suleyman Soylu said they had identified people with terror links among employees and argued the move was to combat terror, including in public institutions.
+Minister Suleyman Soylu said they had identified people with terror links among employees and argued the move was combating terror, including in public institutions.
 “It's not political, it's a security issue," he said.

 Imamoglu, defending his 86,000 employees, called for Soylu's resignation.
-He said municipality staff must present official criminal records in order to be considered for employment and had asked the Interior Ministry to provide lists of suspects and information to investigate but had not heard back.
+He said municipality staff must present criminal records, obtained by the Justice Ministry, in order to be considered for employment and had asked the Interior Ministry to provide lists of suspects and information to investigate but had not heard back.

+Last week, Erdogan accused Imamoglu of employing 45,000 people, including some with alleged terror links.
+The mayor, in turn, said the municipality had employed a total of 21,179 new people.

 Meanwhile, other opposition mayors came out in support of Imamoglu.
 They said “unjust and baseless claims” aimed to create suspicions on their municipalities and were part of “dirty politics.”